 These are patty pan squash…aren’t they adorbs?

-Switch the electric function to Saute and add in the onions, letting them soften.
+- Switch on the electric function to Saute and add the sausage and the onions to the pressure cooker, letting them soften.

 Below are lentils plain, with just a bit of salt, pepper and garlic.